chantal-rose/langchain/templates/nvidia-guardrails-with-rag/README.md

 # Guardrails Integration with LangChain Expression Language Template

-This example demonstrates integrating NeMo Guardrails with LangChain Expression Language Templates.
-Here we start of with a `nvidia-rag-canonical` from the LangChain [templates](https://github.com/langchain-ai/langchain/tree/master/templates/nvidia-rag-canonical) which performs RAG using Milvus Vector Store and NVIDIA Models, both embedding and Chat.
+This example demonstrates integrating NeMo Guardrails with LangChain Expression Language Templates, which performs RAG using Milvus Vector Store and NVIDIA Models, both embedding and Chat.

 ## Environmental Setup